CycloneDX/cyclonedx-python/docs/usage.rst

 .. _CycloneDX Python library: https://pypi.org/project/cyclonedx-python-lib

-However, The CLI is stable - you may call it programmatically via:
+However, the CLI is stable - you may call it programmatically like:

 .. code-block:: python